-15. After allegations began being made against Mr. LoGalbo by women in the OCDA, Mr. Spitzer and some other men in management were quick to dismiss Plaintiff and other victims.
+Mr. Spitzer and some other men in management were quick to dismiss Plaintiff and other victims.
 For instance, Mr. Nelson declared to at least two executive managers, in front of Mr. Spitzer, that "Gary doesn't have any real victims."
 Mr. Nelson also called Mr. LoGalbo's female victims' "chicken" for not coming forward earlier, even though he knows everyone knew of Mr. Spitzer's close personal relationship with Mr. LoGalbo.
 Mr. Spitzer, himself, accused Mr. LoGalbo's victims of being "dishonest" and tried to have one of them written-up.
-He chastised and was dismissive of other employees for their role in the investigation, telling them, "You take your little notes about me that end up in reports."
+He chastised and was dismissive of other employees for their role in the investigations, telling them, "You take your little notes about me that end up in reports."